hyunseobsong/aumic/README.md

-# aumic
+# AUMIC
-Automated tool for metabolic modeling integrated with the cybernetic regulatory mechanisms
+AUtomated tool for Netabolic modeling Integrated with the Cybernetic regulatory mechanisms